hsjobeki/nix-types/docs/src/intro.md

     - Used in `lib/types.nix`
     - Used in `YANTS`

-## Why static types
+## Proposal: Type hints

-I propose to build a set of simple yet effective `static types` instead of following the dynamic types approach.
+I propose to build a set of simple yet effective `type hints`, which would mimic `static types` instead of investing to much into the dynamic types approach, or trying to bring static types into the dynamic nix language.

-By using static types many additional possibilities even for dynamically typed languages arise.
+By using `type hints` many additional possibilities even for dynamically typed languages arise.

 - determine whether a program would actually work or not, just by looking at the types.
 - provide autocompletion on typed variable- and function-bindings.
 - automatically generate good documentation directly from code.
 - ...

+## Dynamic type validations are still needed

+As type hints cannot provide any runtime assurances it is still needed to place guards in critical places.
+But instead of trying to represent a non-existent static type system the dynamic approach should transparently communicate what it really does: "Runtime validation".